-To seek evidence of TRSB, the magnetic field distribution was measured in a thin silver layer (15-50 nm) deposited on YBCO films.
-The measured field distribution broadens upon cooling below $T_c$ , signaling the appearance of disordered magnetism from the underlying superconductor.
-The linewidth of the field distribution, above $T_c$ , is consistent with the temperature independent nuclear dipolar broadening from silver moments.
-Below $T_c$ , the linewidth increases almost linearly with decreasing temperature without saturation or any sign of the secondary transition observed by some tunneling experiments.
-The broadening of the field distribution occurred in Ag deposited on YBCO films of (110) and (001) crystal orientation.
-Theories suggest that time reversal symmetry can be broken near the surface of (110)-oriented YBCO, and not in the (001)-oriented films [6].
+To seek evidence of TRSB, the magnetic field distribution was measured in this silver layers with thicknesses ranging from 15 to 50 nm deposited on YBCO films.
+The measured field distribution broadens upon cooling below T_c , signaling the appearance of disordered magnetism from the underlying superconductor.
+The linewidth of the field distribution, above T_c , is consistent with the temperature independent nuclear dipolar broadening from silver moments.
+Below T_c , the linewidth increases almost linearly with decreasing temperature without saturation or any sign of the secondary transition observed by some tunneling experiments.
+The broadening of the field distribution occurred in Ag deposited on YBCO films of both (110) and (001) crystal orientation.
+Theories suggest that time-reversal symmetry can be broken near the surface of (110)-oriented YBCO, but not in the (001)oriented films [6].
 Hence, the measured broadening is unlikely of a TRSB origin.
 This conclusion is further supported by the field dependence of the broadening at 10 K, which increases linearly with the applied field.
-From this, the net broadening extrapolated to zero field is small in magnitude ( $\sim 0.2 \text{ G}$ ), and nearly equals the normal state broadening.
+From this, we estimate the net broadening extrapolated to zero field is small ~ 0.2 G, and nearly equals the normal state broadening.
 We conclude that any spontaneous fields generated near the Ag/YBCO interface must be smaller than 0.2 G at a distance of 8 nm.

-TRSB has been observed by a few studies only.
+TRSB has been observed by only a few studies.
 In some tunnel junctions, it was estimated that spontaneous fields of a fraction of Tesla could be generated near the surface of YBCO films.
 Our results are inconsistent with these measurements.
 In our experiment, we detected no strong magnetic field, but rather small randomly oriented magnetic fields near the surface.
 It is possible that the spontaneous fields of TRSB have a very short decay length scale.
-For example, the TRSB fields may order into antiferromagnetic domains of short length scale compared to the distance where our measurements are done ( $\geq 5$ nm), and thus cannot be resolved here.
+For example, the TRSB fields may order into antiferromagnetic domains of short length scale compared to the distance where our measurements are done (≥ 5 nm), and thus cannot be resolved.
+Our estimate is larger than SQUID microscopy which measured weak spontaneous fields of $\approx 10^{-5}$ G near c-axis oriented YBCO epitaxial thin films [7].

 The field inhomogeneities detected by our probe cannot be ascribed to the proximity effect, where superconductivity "leaks" into Ag.
 For this phenomenon to take place the superconductor has to be in a good electrical contact with the normal metal.
-However, the Ag layers were deposited exsitu on all the YBCO samples, where we do not expect a good ohmic contact and the resistivity of the SN contact is high [7].
-The proximity effect is well established for metals in contact with the s-wave superconductors because of their isotropic order parameter, and large coherence lengths [8].
+However, the Ag layers were deposited exsitu on all the YBCO samples, where we do not expect a good ohmic contact and the resistivity of the SN contact is high [8].
+The proximity effect is well established for metals in contact with the s-wave superconductors because of their isotropic order parameter, and large coherence lengths [9].
 To rule out completely this effect, experiments should be done on YBCO coated in-situ with silver or gold, and YBCO/insulator/Ag junctions.
-For comparison, $\beta$ -NMR experiments should be also conducted on s-wave superconductors with in-situ and ex-situ deposited Ag.
-A recent $\beta$ -NMR experiment on Nb coated in-situ with Ag showed clear manifestation of the superconducting proximity effect in Ag with features of the field distribution and spin-lattice relaxation that are very different from the results presented in this thesis.
+For comparison, β -NMR experiments should be also conducted on s-wave superconductors with in-situ and ex-situ deposited Ag.
+A recent β -NMR experiment on Nb coated in-situ with Ag showed clear manifestation of the superconducting proximity effect in Ag with features of the field distribution and spin-lattice relaxation that are very different from the results presented in this thesis.